Neil Simon - Playwright

-Tracey was born in London, England but spent much of her childhood bouncing between Nashville and the U.K. as her father was constantly on tour as guitarist and vocal arranger for the legendary Roy Orbison.
-She has spent over 40 years as an actor, singer, musician, voice actor, director and vocal coach.
+Tracey was born in London, England, but spent much of her childhood bouncing between the U.S.A. and the U.K. as her father was constantly on tour as guitarist and vocal arranger for the legendary singer Roy Orbison.
+She has spent over 40 years as an actor, singer, musician, voice actor, director, and vocal coach.
 She trained at the prestigious Guildford School of Acting and the London School of Natural Voice.
 As a child, she attended Anna Scher’s Children’s Theatre School.
 She practiced her craft touring U.K. repertory theatres such as York Theatre Royal, Sheffield Crucible, Derby Playhouse, Leicester Haymarket, Oldham Theatre Royal, and Salisbury Playhouse.
-She then moved to the West End of London to perform in musicals including West Side Story, Sweet Charity, Jesus Christ Superstar, Blood Brothers and Girlfriends.
+She then moved to the West End of London to perform in musicals including West Side Story, Sweet Charity, Jesus Christ Superstar, Blood Brothers, and Girlfriends.
 Other favourite shows include Guys and Dolls, Oliver!, Grease, Stop the World I Want to Get Off, The Pirates of Penzance, A Midsummer Night’s Dream, and Aladdin.

 Tracey was a soloist with the BBC Radio Orchestra in London, on the weekly shows Friday Night is Music Night and Songs from the Shows.
 A highlight of Tracey’s career came in 1989 when she was asked, by Royal Appointment, to perform with the cast of The Broadway Show in a private audience for Her Royal Highness Princess Diana at the Nottingham Playhouse.

-Canadian theatre credits include Elvis the Musical (Royal Alexandra, Toronto; National Arts Centre, Ottawa; Theatre St. Denis, Montreal), the Ontario premiere of Martin McDonagh’s The Lieutenant of Inishmore (Berkeley St. Theatre, Toronto), the Canadian premiere of Talking to Terrorists, and Eighteen Degrees by Maureen Cassidy (Spring Works Festival in Stratford, Ontario; North Bay Museum).
-Directorial work includes the Northern Ontario premiere of I Love You You’re Perfect Now Change, and musical direction for Joseph and his Amazing Technicolor Dreamcoat, Oliver! and The Donnellys.
-She was also honored to be vocal director and performer in the Canadian premiere of Ebenezer.
+Canadian theatre credits include Elvis the Musical (Royal Alexandra, Toronto; National Arts Centre, Ottawa; Theatre St. Denis, Montreal), the Ontario premiere of Martin McDonagh’s The Lieutenant of Inishmore (Berkeley Street Theatre, Toronto), the Canadian premiere of Talking to Terrorists, and Eighteen Degrees by Maureen Cassidy (Spring Works Festival in Stratford, Ontario; North Bay Museum).
+Directorial work includes the Northern Ontario premiere of I Love You You’re Perfect Now Change, and musical direction for Joseph and the Amazing Technicolor Dreamcoat, Oliver! and The Donnellys.
+She was also honoured to be vocal director and performer in the Canadian premiere of Ebenezer.

-TV and film credits include Hard Rock Medical, Stage Fright, Northern Rescue, and Overtures.
+TV and film credits include Hard Rock Medical, Stage Fright, Northern Rescue, Overtures, and Happy Fkn Sunshine.

 Locally, Tracey has performed in shows with Gateway Theatre Guild, Dreamcoat Fantasy Theatre, the Interlink Choir, Trinity Arts, and Cando Theatre (Bucket List Cabaret).
 She has sung with the North Bay Symphony Orchestra as a soloist on many occasions.
 Tracey was a member of The Girls in Pearls who performed with the RCAF 22 Wing Band.
 She is a member of the Dressing Room Collective and has performed recently in Nunsense and BROADway Stories.
 She has been the Voice and Speech, Singing, and Musical Theatre instructor at Canadore College since the program began in 2005.
 Tracey is also a certified Sound Therapist and is passionate about helping people discover their authentic voices.

-Stephanie Kast has appeared as Prissy Andrews in Anne of Green Gables, Mrs. Lovett in Sweeny Todd: The String of Pearls, and A Bride of Dracula in Joshua Bainbridge’s adaptation of the classic novel.
-Steph played the role of Alex in both the Canadore College Theatre Arts production of I Live with Him Every Day: The Tragedy of David and Dave and reprised the role in the show’s professional premiere, which toured in the fall of f016.
 In winter 2017, Steph appeared as Balthazar in the Watershed Shakespeare Festival Collective production of Romeo and Juliet.
 She directed the world premiere of her original script The Bonds That Hold Us for the On The Edge Fringe in 2017.
 She also appeared as Lady Macbeth in Macbeth.
 Steph appeared as Joan Marshall in The Life and Death of John the Milkman.
-At the 2018, On the Edge Fringe Festival, she directed One Man, All Woman, as well as the her original work, The Cavewoman.
+At the 2018 On the Edge Fringe Festival, she directed One Man, All Woman, as well as her original work, The Cavewoman.
 Stephanie played Mercy Lewis in the Sun Dog Theatre Festival production of The Crucible.
 She then played Beth in The Proscenium’s 2018/2019 tour of Sit, James.
 At On the Edge Fringe 2019 Stephanie wrote and directed Artemisia, which went on to win Best of Fringe: Best Original Work.
 Steph appeared as Teresa in the Club’s 2019/2020 touring production, Barefoot on the Moon.
+Stephanie is playing Alice in Happy Jack’s Motel 2021/2022 and will appear in the musical Five –The Dionnes in May.
 Stephanie appears in the feature film Pride, Prejudice and Mistletoe, and the TV Series New Eden.
 As a textile artist Steph focuses on making wearable art pieces that challenge convention and inspire imagination.
 Her work provokes thought while functioning as utility clothing or fashion depending on the environment she is giving response to.